AlexisSamp/BabyNamesDashboard-Statistics-Canada-replica/README.md

 ## Dynamic Metric Selection
 ![Dynamic Metric Selection](metric-selection.PNG)
 ## Objective
-The objective of this project was to recreate the functionality of the Statistics Canada Baby Names Observatory while applying data modeling, transformation, and business intelligence techniques in Power BI.
+The objective of this project is to recreate the functionality of the Statistics Canada Baby Names Observatory while applying data modeling, transformation, and business intelligence techniques in Power BI.

 Key objectives include:
 * Transforming raw government data into a cleaned data set using Power Query (ETL process)